goodwi11/Documentation_en/docs/source/promode.rst

 Professional Mode
 =================

-This mode unlocked you additional features and options for working with our generators, making the process of creating safe pages more convenient and flexible.

 .. attention::
  The mode is only available with an active **Professional** or **Business** subscription!

+Professional Mode is an advanced feature available for Professional and Business subscriptions.
+It unlocks additional customization options for safe page generation, allowing users to fine-tune safe page content, integrate tracking tools and improve compliance with advertising network rules.

 Settings Description
 --------------------

-**Additional Settings:**
+**Page Customization Settings (Additional Settings):**

+These settings provide greater control over how the safe page is structured and complience with advertising campgaign.

 | 1. "``Safe Page Ttitle``" - setting to change the safe page title.
 | Example: *Example Title*